Oyelowo/surreal-orm/surreal-orm/docs/en/src/concepts/fields_and_model_schema.md

 1. `schema()`: Returns a schema for an entity.
 This is used for defining the structure and constraints of the entity.
-2. `schema_prefixed(prefix: impl Into<Valuex>)`: This is similar to `schema()`,
+2. `schema_prefixed(prefix: impl Into<ValueLike>)`: This is similar to
-   but it allows the schema to be prefixed with a custom value.
+   `schema()`, but it allows the schema to be prefixed with a custom value.
 This can be useful when working with entities that may share similar fields but have different schemas.

 The `SchemaGetter` trait's primary use is to allow types to be used as a 'Schema' - a representation of the structure of the data you're storing or